This page is being updated

 Taxable amount for VAT

+If you are a VAT-registered operator, declare the import VAT to the Finnish Tax Administration.
 If you are an operator not registered for VAT, provide the taxable amount for VAT as the total amount, with the code “80 – Exceptional taxable amount for VAT.”

 With the code, provide the total of the following costs added together: